moneybutton/docs/docs/mb-javascript.md

 * If the this attribute doesn't match with any of the previous forms, the button fails.

-This argument works together with `data-amount` and `data-currency`.
+This argument works together with `amount` and `currency`.
 If one of them is present the other two have to be present too.

-If this attribute is present then `data-outputs` attributes cannot be present.
+If this attribute is present then `outputs` attributes cannot be present.

 ### amount and currency